datacarpentry/spreadsheet-ecology-lesson/episodes/03-dates-as-data.md

-In particular, please remember that DATE functions that are valid for a given spreadsheet program (be it LibreOffice Calc, Microsoft Excel, OpenOffice, Gnumeric, etc.) DATE functions are usually guaranteed to be compatible only within the same family of products.
+In particular, please remember that DATE functions that are valid for a given spreadsheet program (be it LibreOffice Calc, Microsoft Excel, OpenOffice, Gnumeric, etc.) are usually guaranteed to be compatible only within the same family of products.
 Most of the images of spreadsheets in this lesson come from Microsoft Excel, run on a Mac or on Windows.
 Regardless of your spreadsheet, if you will later need to export the data and